Leon Schreiber

 Background

 Leon Schreiber is South Africa's Minister of Home Affairs, appointed in June 2024 when the Democratic Alliance (DA) entered the Government of National Unity following the May 2024 general election in which the ANC lost its parliamentary majority.
-Schreiber, who represents the Cape Winelands constituency, is one of the DA's most prominent cabinet ministers and has made DHA modernisation his defining portfolio objective.
-He has publicly committed to clearing the department's visa and permit backlog, launching a dedicated remote-work visa, and replacing the existing discretionary immigration system with a points-based framework via the Revised White Paper.
+Schreiber, who represents the Cape Winelands constituency in the Western Cape, is one of the DA's most prominent cabinet ministers and has made DHA modernisation his defining portfolio objective.
+He has publicly committed to clearing the department's Visa and permit backlog, launching a dedicated remote-work Visa, and replacing the existing immigration system with a points-based framework.

 Before entering Parliament, Schreiber worked in finance and co-founded a technology start-up.
 He holds degrees from Stellenbosch University and Cambridge.
-His English-language public communication style, prominent social media presence, and comfort with international nomad-community audiences have made him unusual among South African immigration ministers and have attracted attention from international mobility commentators.
+His direct public communication style, active social media presence, and explicit outreach to international mobility audiences have made him unusual among South African immigration ministers.
+His credibility rests on the gap between reform announcements and DHA operational delivery, which civil society groups including the Helen Suzman Foundation and Scalabrini Centre continue to track via Constitutional Court litigation.